CalvinTChi/PubMed_Journal_Recommendation/README.md

 `python visualize_embedding.py topic if`

-## Journal Prediction
+## Journal Prediction and Performance Evaluation
 To train the (1) baseline CNN, (2) multi-task CNN, or (3) embedding-augmented CNN, run the scripts `baseline.py`, `multitask.py`, or `embedding_model.py` respectively.
 For example

 `python embedding_model.py`

 Following script evaluates performance of a model in terms of (1) accuracy, (2) coverage AUC, and (3) k to achieve 90% coverage accuracy.
-The script also plots the coverage accuracy vs percent coverage curve.
+The script also plots the coverage accuracy vs percent coverage curve and creates bootstraps of the dataset to obtain error bars of performance.
 To evaluate a model, include the saved model name at the end without the file ending.
 For example, to evaluate a trained model saved as `embedding2.h5`, run

 `python evaluate.py embedding2`

+Plot performance of each model with corresponding error bars.

+`Rscript error_bars.R`